-Block grants or per capita caps.
+Per capita caps or block grants.
 These proposals reduce federal funds to the states and would transfer the burden to make up the shortfall.
 To do so, states could enact cuts to services, make changes that would reduce eligibility, cap enrollment, and/or cover fewer services-all actions that would place additional pressure on other safety net programs and harm people with chronic conditions and disabilities.
 With reduced Medicaid eligibility, the state population inevitably becomes sicker, driving up costs of care, at the same time that overall health care costs continue to grow nationwide.
 States may achieve more flexibility with less oversight, but state dollars simply will not go as far, creating program inefficiencies.
-Importantly, block grants and per capita caps also result in reduced reimbursement rates to physicians, hospitals, and nursing homes -placing further pressure on rural and suburban populations experiencing massive reductions in health care facilities and providers.
+Importantly, per capita caps and block grants also result in reduced reimbursement rates to physicians, hospitals, and nursing homes-placing further pressure on rural and suburban populations experiencing massive reductions in health care facilities and providers.